analiayogi/SGA_AGA/README.md

 ## Notes

 - An internet connection is required for the gene annotation steps ('biomaRt' queries Ensembl).

+- Ensemble release 115 was used for gene annotation (Ensembl ID to HGNC symbol)

-- Results may differ slightly if other package versions are used.
+- Results may differ slightly if other package versions or ensemble release are used.

 ## Contact